janpeter19/BPL_light_test/README.md

 Successful results is here defined as that final cell concentration > 5 g/L and  cultivation time < 6 hours.
 The end criteria is defined as when substrate concentration goes below a low level, here 1 g/L.

 Brute force simulation of 20x20 parameter value show results of what parameter combinations give a successful outcome, marked blue and failure red.
+The is often called desgin space in the pharmaceutical industry.
 The simulations are also done with some noise in the measurement and we see the effect of that.

 In practice a sensitivity analysis is often done experimentally and by reduced factor design of experiments and only a few experiments are needed.
 It is interesting to see how computer simulation can contribute to facilitate the experimental work.
 This is discussed in the following conference contribution 2019: